-The threads in an XCore are intended to be used to perform several simultaneous realtime tasks such as input-output operations, so it is important that the performance of an individual thread can be guaranteed.
+The threads in an xCORE Tile are intended to be used to perform several simultaneous real-time tasks such as input-output operations, so it is important that the performance of an individual thread can be guaranteed.
 The scheduling method used allows any number of threads to share a single unified memory system and input-output system whilst guaranteeing that with n threads able to execute, each will get at least 1/n processor cycles.
 In fact, it is useful to think of a thread cycle as being n processor cycles.

 From a software design standpoint, this means that the minimum performance of a thread can be calculated by counting the number of concurrent threads at a specific point in the program.
-In practice, performance will almost always be higher than this because individual threads will sometimes be delayed waiting for input or output and their unused processor cycles taken by other threads.
+In practice, performance will almost always be higher than this because individual threads will sometimes be delayed waiting for input or output and their unused processor cycles can be taken by other threads.
 Further, the time taken to re-start a waiting thread is always at most one thread cycle.
+(Note that the use of priority threads will cause a slightly different but still predictable performance pattern, see Section 5.3.)